I work in the modeling and film industries, and I like to share insights into both businesses.

 59. How Many Books Mention 007?

-The 007 appeared in 25 additional authorized books, delivering a total of being written in 39 books if you include Ian Fleming's 14 books.
+The 007 appeared in 25 additional authorized books, delivering Bond in 39 books if you include Ian Fleming's 14 novels.

 60. What Type of Gun Did Bond Use?